RaceoOnLife/RaceOnLife_FriendlySDK/README.md

 # RaceOnLife

-Welcome to **RaceOnLife**, the revolutionary NFT-based racing game designed to offer a unique "Race and Earn" experience.
-Dive into a dynamic, tropical world where AAA graphics meet blockchain technology, providing both exhilarating gameplay and real earning potential.
+Welcome to **RaceOnLife**, an action-adventure online game built on Unreal Engine, powered by Solana blockchain and advanced AI technology.
+Inspired by the GTA and Far Cry game series!

 ## Overview

 **RaceOnLife** is more than just a game; it's an ecosystem where players can race, earn, and interact in an open world.
 Utilizing the power of the Solana blockchain, our game ensures minimal gas fees and true ownership of in-game assets through NFTs.
+Dive into a dynamic, tropical world where AAA graphics meet blockchain technology, providing both exhilarating gameplay and real earning potential.

 ### Key Features

-- **Advanced Graphics**: Developed with Unreal Engine 5.3 for a truly immersive experience.
+- **Advanced Graphics**: Developed with Unreal Engine 5 for a truly immersive experience.
 - **Blockchain Integration**: Solana blockchain for secure, decentralized asset ownership.
 - **AI-Powered NPCs**: Smart NPCs with complete freedom of action in an open world.
 - **Diverse Game Modes**: Including Car Football, Survival Derby, Speed, Drift, and more.